 Click on the 'Add to shopping bag' above or email to make a 50% deposit.
 Balance due one month before the course starts.

-Wood engraving is a relief printmaking technique, in which an artist carves an image into the end grain of block of wood.
-The artist applies ink to the face of the block and prints using relatively low pressure.
-Wood engravings have a distinctive white-on-black character.
+Wood engraving is a printmaking relief printing technique, in which an artist works an image into a block of wood.
+The artist applies ink to the face of the block and prints using relatively low pressure resulting in a distinctive white-on-black character.

-Here in Northumberland, Thomas Bewick developed the wood engraving technique at the end of the 18th century.
+Thomas Bewick, a wood engraver who lived and worked in Northumberland at the end of the 18th century, developed the wood engraving technique.
 His work differed from earlier woodcuts in two key ways.
 First, rather than using woodcarving tools such as knives, Bewick used an engraver’s burin (graver).
-The burin allows the artist to create thin delicate lines, to lighten large dark areas in the composition.
-Second, wood engraving traditionally uses the wood’s end grain—while woodcut used the softer side grain.
-The endgrain’s increased hardness and durability facilitates more detailed images.
+With this, he could create thin delicate lines, often creating large dark areas in the composition.
+Second, wood engraving traditionally uses the wood’s end grain—while the older technique used the softer side grain.
+The resulting increased hardness and durability facilitated more detailed images.